Categories

 Ankle sprains and running after ankle sprains

 Ankle sprains are a risk of running and happen to most people over the course of their running career – many people more than once.
-Here are some tips for gentle sprains and how to get back running after ankle sprain injury.
-Please do remember that a more severe sprain deserves proper evaluation at the doctors!
+Sprains involve various degrees of inflammation and ligaments

 Is my ankle sprain serious?